East Cheshire NHS Trust, along with its staff and departments, regularly receives recognition through awards, accreditations and other achievements.

 Below is an overview of the awards and achievements obtained in recent years:

-- The trust was rated ‘Good’ by the Care Quality Commission with multiple areas of outstanding practice following a major inspection in 2019.
+- The Trust was rated ‘Good’ by the Care Quality Commission with multiple areas of outstanding practice following a major inspection in 2019.

 - Our Clinical Simulation Centre was accredited by the North West Simulation Education Network which shows we can deliver multi-professional education to the highest standard.